Updated: Apr 8

-This article explains why the 6 international standards joint together for cyber-secure future in smart buildings of tomorrow.
+This article explains why the 6 international standards are working together for a cyber-secure future in smart buildings of tomorrow.

 The imperative for the digitalisation of buildings is clear; they generate nearly 40% of annual greenhouse gas emissions, and thanks to the COVID pandemic, places of work and leisure are having to be reimagined.
 The momentum to make buildings more efficient and responsive to users is growing, and if the pandemic and climate catastrophes have taught us anything, it is that there is no time to waste and global cooperation is key.